 Our top pick of the best cheap headphones is the Plantronics BackBeat Go 600, a winning blend of wireless Bluetooth convenience and powerful, bass-heavy sound.
-They’re comfortable, too, thanks to their lightweight build.
+This set of over-ear headphones comfortable, too, thanks to the lightweight build.

 The best cheap headphones you can buy today

 It seems like Plantronics has been having a fire sale since being acquired by Poly.
 Fortunately, for budget shoppers, you can score many of the company’s top-performing headphones for dirt cheap.
 The BackBeat Go 600 is one of those models you’ll definitely want to keep at the top of the list, delivering strong audio performance, highlighted by powerful bass response and crisp highs.
 A bass mode is programmed into these cans that accentuates the low end, though the default soundstage is great on its own.
 You get a full suite of controls split between the two earcups that are easy to operate too.